Most economical SUVs, 4x4s and crossovers 2021

 The bigger a car is, the less fuel-efficient it’s likely to be.
 Those are just the laws of physics, and it means many buyers torn between a family hatchback or an SUV have to balance practicality against higher running costs.

-That means there are a great number of ultra-economical SUVs to choose from, ranging from cheap-as-chips runabouts to premium, luxury machines.
+With legislation compelling manufacturers to lower their CO2 output added into the mix, the focus on efficiency has never been greater.
+That means there are a huge number of ultra-economical SUVs to choose from, ranging from cheap-as-chips runabouts to premium, luxury machines.

 Top five most economical petrol SUVs

 - Skoda Kamiq 1.0 TSI 110PS – 52.5mpg

 - Peugeot 2008 1.2 PureTech 100 – 52.0mpg

 - Citroen C4 Cactus 1.2 PureTech 110 – 49.8mpg